JJacobsen441/MissionControl/README.md

 This is a task I made for a jobapplication.
-The task took about a week.
+The task took 2 days, and some extra modifications.

 This project will be updated as I learn new cool stuff :)